aspitsyn/select-using-bind/README.md

 or

-node select-using-bind.js <<sql_id>>
+node select-using-bind.js -sql <<sql_id>>

 or

+node select-using-bind.js -sql <<sql_id>> -cs EXACT

+or

-node select-using-bind.js <<sql_id>> EXACT
+node select-using-bind.js -sql <<sql_id>> -cs EXACT -udt HR.T$ID_TABLE

-Use unnamed command line parameters sql_id if you'd like to get sql_fulltext from sqlarea or sql_id and EXACT if you'd like to get sql_fulltext and set parameter cursor_sharing = EXACT for your current session
+Use named command line parameters -sql if you'd like to get sql_fulltext from sqlarea or -cs if you'd like to set parameter cursor_sharing = EXACT for your current session and -udt if you'd like to set user defined database type

 [1]: https://oracle.github.io/node-oracledb/INSTALL.html#quickstart